On the complexity of controlling quantum many-body dynamics

-The theoretical study and experimental implementation of optimal control strategies to quantum many-body systems poses in turn a number of important questions.
-While it has been shown how quantum optimal control can drive a system up to its quantum speed limit~\cite{caneva2009,bason2012}, it is important to understand to which extent is it possible to control a quantum many-body system.
+{Quantum optimal control, routinely used in many areas of science~\cite{walmsley2003}, has been applied only recently to quantum many-body systems, e.g. for the state preparation of strongly interacting cold atoms in optical lattices and spin systems~\cite{CRAB}, to analyse the crossing of a quantum critical point~\cite{caneva2011} or to the cooling of Luttinger liquids~\cite{rahmani}.} The theoretical study and experimental implementation of optimal control strategies to quantum many-body systems poses in turn a number of important questions.
+While it has been shown how quantum optimal control can drive a few-body system up to its quantum speed limit~\cite{caneva2009,bason2012}, it is important to understand to which extent is it possible to control a quantum many-body system.
 Which resources are needed in terms of complexity, in particular in connection to the integrable/chaotic nature of the system under investigation?
 And how efficient and robust will the resulting control strategy be?